Economics Department Honors Research Program

 To identify tenure-track faculty members see here: https://economics.rutgers.edu/people/faculty anyone listed as "Assistant Professor of Economics" "Associate Professor of Economics" "Professor of Economics" or "Distinguished Professor of Economics"

-Application materials should be submitted by July 1.
-Special Permission numbers for 01:220:493 will be given out in August to those students who are accepted into the Honors Research Program.
+Application materials should be submitted by August 1.
+Special Permission Numbers for 01:220:493 will be given out by early August to those students who are accepted into the Honors Research Program.